dwsmith1983/hadoop_spark_docker/README.md

 ```bash
 jupyter-lab --allow-root --ip=0.0.0.0
 ```
+Additionally, the environment variable `JUPYTER_LAB` has been created to take care of the options needing to be passed.
 Then copy the URL into your local web browser and change the ip address to host machines ip or DNS name.

 ## Python Script
 Will add later